abeekuharmony/alx-system_engineering-devops/0x00-shell_basics/README.md

 17 mkdir -p welcome/to/school Create a script that creates the directories welcome/, welcome/to/ and welcome/to/school in the current directory.

 You are only allowed to use two spaces (and lines) in your script, not more.
+18 ls -map|sort -d Write a command that lists all the files and directories of the current directory, separated by commas (,).
+19